Featured Bible Study Program

 12. Hebrews (Epistle) 43 broadcasts with 115 tracks in 8+ weeks

-The fifth group begins with the remaining 12 books of the Prophets (12 of 17) and continues in rotation through the remaining 7 catholic Epistles.
+The forth subgroup begins with the remaining 12 books of the Prophets (12 of 17) and continues in rotation through the remaining 7 catholic Epistles.

 1. Hosea (15 broadcasts in 3 weeks)